-The following Rules and Regulations shall become effective January 1 of the calendar year and thereupon all Rules and Regulations and parts thereof-heretofore in force are hereby repealed.
+The following Rules and Regulations shall become effective January 1 of the calendar year and thereupon all Rules and Regulations and parts thereofheretofore in force are hereby repealed.

 GR-005.
-Standing Committees
+Advisory Committees

-- A. All standing committees shall consist of not less than three APHA members and will be appointed for not less than one year.
-Every member of the standing committee shall be a member in good standing.
-All committee appointments shall be made by the President with the advice and consent of the Executive Committee. - B. The Chairperson and Vice-Chairperson of each committee shall be appointed annually and a listing of all committee members shall be published as soon as possible after the annual meeting.
-The Chairperson shall only vote in the case of a tie. - C. The Standing Committees at present are:
+- A. All Advisory committees shall consist of not less than three APHA members and will be appointed for not less than one year.
+Every member of the Advisory committee shall be a member in good standing.
+All committee appointments shall be made by the President with the advice and consent of the Board of Directors. - B. The Chairperson and Vice-Chairperson of each committee shall be appointed annually and a listing of all committee members shall be published as soon as possible after the annual meeting.
+The Chairperson shall only vote in the case of a tie. - C. The Advisory Committees at present are:

-Amateur Committee
+Amateur Advisory Committee

-Breed Integrity & Registration Committee
+Breed Integrity & Registration Advisory Committee

-General Show and Contest Rules Committee
+General Show and Contest Rules Advisory Committee

-International Committee
+International Advisory Committee

-Judges Committee
+Judges Advisory Committee

-Long Range Planning Committee
+Long Range Planning Advisory Committee

-Professional Horseman Committee
+Professional Horseman Advisory Committee

-Racing Committee
+Racing Advisory Committee